Space Only Stand Regulations & Information

 • Solid walling over 5m in length on a designated open side must be set back at least 0.5m from the stand perimeter.

 • Doors from offices, stores or meeting rooms must NOT open outwards on to a gangway.
-Vision panel windows must be fitted to all doors built into the interior of a stand.
+It is highly recommended to use vision panel windows on all doors.

 • Exhibitors who have two stands either side of a gangway who wish to connect them in some way must contact the Organisers for permission and specification regulations before implementing any design work.